[2] African 1950’s Safari introduction

 Fortunately for Mohammed, he didn’t know!

 Retrospectively, the calculator makes this an average gradient of 1:3.96 (mostly loose dirt and rubble).
-Some stages would be stepper than 1:3 ignorance was bliss!

 The organisation formed to eradicate them called ‘International Red Locust Control’ built this road for access.
 No ordinary car would survive this descent; none were foolish enough to attempt it.